tensorflow/docs/site/en/api_docs/python/tf/distribute.md

 [`class MirroredStrategy`](../tf/distribute/MirroredStrategy): Mirrors vars to distribute across multiple devices and machines.

+[`class NcclAllReduce`](../tf/distribute/NcclAllReduce): Reduction using NCCL all-reduce.

+[`class OneDeviceStrategy`](../tf/distribute/OneDeviceStrategy): A distribution strategy for running on a single device.

 [`class ReduceOp`](../tf/distribute/ReduceOp): Indicates how a set of values should be reduced.

+[`class ReductionToOneDevice`](../tf/distribute/ReductionToOneDevice): Always do reduction to one device first and then do broadcasting.

 [`class ReplicaContext`](../tf/distribute/ReplicaContext): <a href="../tf/distribute/Strategy"><code>tf.distribute.Strategy</code></a> API when in a replica context.